 Life is hectic, art-making is rejuvenating!

 I find that art-making gives me the chance to observe the world around me and reflect.
-I’m designing workshops and classes that give artists, non-artists, or would-be artists a chance to be creative.
+I’m designing workshops and classes that give artists, non-artists, and would-be artists, a chance to be creative.
 Learn more from these short media pieces:

 Art Cards and Journals: